-- Your child may get the following side-effects when they first start taking ranitidine but they should wear off.
-If they are still a problem after a week or so, contact your doctor.
+Your child may get the following side-effects when they first start taking ranitidine but they should wear off.
+If they are still a problem after a week or you are concerned, contact your doctor.

-- They may have stomach pain, feel sick (nausea) or be sick (vomit) or they may get diarrhoea.
+- Your child may have stomach pain, feel sick (nausea) or be sick (vomit) or they may get diarrhoea or constipation (difficulty doing a poo).
 It may help to take each dose with some food.